This page provides guidance and best practices for running WebSockets or other streaming services on Cloud Run and writing clients for such services.

 Because WebSockets connections are stateful, the client will stay connected to the same container on Cloud Run throughout the lifespan of the connection.
-This naturally offers a session stickiness within the context of a WebSockets session.
+This naturally offers a session stickiness within the context of a single WebSocket connection.

-However, because Cloud Run automatically scales container instances and load balances every request between available container instances, it does not offer any session stickiness.
-Therefore, subsequent requests from the same client will be load balanced randomly between container instances and may be routed to another container instance.
+However, because Cloud Run automatically scales container instances and load balances every request between available container instances, it does not offer any session stickiness across requests.
+Therefore, subsequent requests from the same client will be load balanced randomly between container instances and may open WebSockets to a different container instance.

 Due to load balancing between container instances, clients connecting to your Cloud Run service may end up being serviced by different container instances that do not coordinate or share data.
 To mitigate this, you need to use an external data storage to synchronize state between Cloud Run instances, which is explained in the next section.